 - .
-Most installations will need approximately a 10% cutting allowance added to the square footage of the room. - .
-Proper conditioning of the job site is necessary.
+Most installations will need approximately a 10% cutting allowance added to the square footage of the room - · Proper conditioning of the job site is necessary.
 Flooring planks should not be exposed to sudden changes in temperature. - Store, transport and handle the flooring planks in a manner to prevent any damage.
 Store cartons flat, never on edge.
-Ensure that the flooring planks are lying flat during installation. - Installations of carpet, metal strips and other transition moldings should not pinch the flooring against the subfloor, and should allow for some slight movement wherever practical.
-Protect the floor from heavy-rolling loads, other trades, and movement of appliances by using sheets of plywood or - Although it is not necessary to acclimate laminate flooring it is best to store it in the environment in which it is expected to perform prior to installation.
-Check adhesive label for adhesive storage limitations.
+Ensure that the flooring planks are lying flat during installation. - .
+Installations of carpet, metal strips and other transition moldings should not pinch the flooring against the subfloor, and should allow for some slight movement wherever practical. - · Protect the floor from heavy-rolling loads, other trades, and movement of appliances by using sheets of plywood or similar - Acclimation of this product is not required, although it is best to store these products in the environment in which it is expected to perform prior to installation.
+Check adhesive label for adhesive storage limitations